epomatti/aws-data-integrity/README.md

-# Data integrity on AWS
+# AWS Data Integrity

-Data integrity features provided by AWS, based on DLP course.
+Set of Data Integrity features provided by AWS services as a requirement for AWS Security.

-The following
+The following services provide data integrity features:

 | Service | |